hj-n/btw-dataset-internal-measures/README.md

 ### Contact

-If you have any issue exploiting the libaray, feel free to contact us via [hj@hcil.snu.ac.kr](mailto:hj@hcil.snu.ac.kr).
+If you have any issue exploiting the library, feel free to contact us via [hj@hcil.snu.ac.kr](mailto:hj@hcil.snu.ac.kr).

 ### Reference